-- 1. Fifth absence A letter may be sent to the parents informing them of the absence. - a.
-Students who exceed five absences in one semester, regardless of the nature of the absences, will be required to provide a doctors slip or obtain pre-approval for any additional absence for the remainder of the semester.
+- 1. Fifth absence A letter will be sent to the parents informing them of the absence. - a.
+Students who exceed five absences in a rolling 10-week period, regardless of the nature of the absences, will automatically be placed on an attendance probation.
+Probation requires parents to provide a doctor's slip or obtain pre-approval for any additional absence for the remainder of the semester.
 Failure to meet these requirements will result in an unexcused absence.
-Ten or more unexcused absences will result in a report being filed with the Department of Child Services. - 2.
-Seventh absence A parent conference may be held and an attendance contract may be required. - 3.
-Ninth absence The student and parent shall, per Indiana Code, be requested to conference with the principal/school attendance officer, the Department of Child Services, and/or the Juvenile Probation Department.
-All absences over the limit are considered unexcused. - 4.
-Habitual Truant A "habitual truant" is defined as a student who has eleven (11) or more days of unexcused - absences in one school year.
-The principal/attendance officer may meet with the student, parent, and an official from the Department of Child Services, and/or the Juvenile Probation Department, regardless of the total number of absences.
+Ten or more unexcused absences will result in a report being filed with the Department of Child Services and the county prosecutor. - b.
+An attendance conference will be held within 5 days of the fifth absence. - 1 A school representative, the student's teacher, the parents and parent's representative (if the parents request and identify their representative within 48 hours in advance of the meeting). - 2 The school shall create a plan that may include, but not be limited to, offering wrap around services, an attendance contract, and potential counseling or mentoring services.
+Counseling, mentoring, or wrap around services would not exceed 45 school days.
+Attendance meetings will be held regardless of parental attendance. - 2.
+Tenth absence The student and parent shall, per Indiana Code, be requested to conference with the principal/school attendance officer.
+All absences over the limit are considered unexcused. - 3.
+Habitual Truant A "habitual truant" (I.C.
+20-18-2-65/20-20-8-8(a)(16)) is defined as a student who has ten (10) or more days of unexcused absences in one school year.
+The principal/attendance officer will meet with the student, parent, and possibly an official from the Department of Child Services, and/or the Juvenile Probation Department, regardless of the total number of absences.